 Determining location is the activity that eats up battery power.
 In other words, the longer it takes for the app to pinpoint a location, it will consume more battery power.

-As time and attendance is tracked automatically with geofencing apps, they need to refresh employees’ location periodically.
+As time and attendance are tracked automatically with geofencing apps, they need to refresh employees’ locations periodically.
 Although checking location frequently ensures accurate, up-to-date position on the map, it can cause the battery to drop.

-We’ve addressed the question of how much battery location services use, so let’s take a look at what else eats up mobile battery power.
 There are numerous causes for battery drain.
-And it’s the everyday phone activities that are most likely squeezing more life out of your battery than needed.
+It’s the everyday phone activities that are most likely squeezing more life out of your team’s batteries than needed.

 Apps that wake the phone screen, the ones that often get online for the updates, and even the high-definition phone screen itself are the likely culprits that empty employees’ batteries.

 Screens and motherboards in the latest smartphones are better and more powerful, and they require a lot of battery juice to run.

 Wear and tear are another one of the main causes behind battery drain.
 There is a limitation to how many times a battery can be fully charged and discharged before its metrics begin to degrade.

 10 Tips on How to Get the Most Life From Your Device’s Battery With a GPS App